If you and your partner are considering pregnancy here are some preconception considerations:

 Eggs live inside the Fallopian tube for only about one day.
 Sperm can live inside the reproductive tract for 4-5 days.
 It’s possible to conceive from about 5 days before ovulation, through the day of ovulation.
 Having intercourse every other day through this time period should optimize rates of conception for most families.
 The most fertile time is the two days before and during ovulation.

-If you are unable to get pregnant after actively trying for 1 year and are under the age of 35, or if you have been trying for 6 months and are over 35, you are welcome to schedule an appointment with a provider at Arlington Women’s Center to discuss possible testing and treatment to assist in getting pregnant.
+If you are unable to get pregnant after actively trying for 1 year and are under the age of 35, or if you have been trying for 6 months and are over 35, you are welcome to schedule an appointment with a provider at Virginia Hospital Center Physician Group to discuss possible testing and treatment to assist in getting pregnant.

 5) We recommend no smoking or recreational drug use while trying to get pregnant or during pregnancy.
 Light social alcohol use is OK while trying to conceive; heavier use may decrease your chances of conception, and you should stop drinking as soon as you find out you are pregnant.